 And if you’re looking for a baked ziti to freeze, this recipe works very well for a make-ahead freezer meal option.

 This and my potato casserole recipe are my go-to recipes when the neighborhood comes together and creates a meal train to help someone who has had surgery or has had a death in the family.

 This recipe is compliments of Muir Glen Tomato products.
 It’s an easy, no fuss version of baked ziti.
 The fire roasted tomatoes add a depth of flavor not available with regular tomatoes.

 And adding zucchini gives it an extra kick of creaminess.

-Since making this pasta dish, I’ve tried more complicated, fussy lasagna type versions of baked ziti with ricotta and mozzarella and I must say, this simpler version is just as tasty.
+Since making this ground beef baked ziti, I’ve tried more complicated, fussy lasagna type versions of baked ziti with ricotta, and I must say, this simpler version is just as tasty.

 Before Christmas I received an offer from Muir Glen to purchase a pack of their special reserve harvest tomatoes.
 It was only 7 bucks so I said “what the heck”.
 Plus, the shipment included a nice little cookbook.

 Wanting to try the Fire Roasted Tomatoes first, I saw this easy baked ziti recipe, it sounded delicious.
 And it was.